 I started my 6-quart slow cooker and after 4 hours added a good heaping tablespoon of Tabasco Garlic Pepper Sauce for that kiss of tasty, garlic enhanced heat and the chopped the carrots and celery.
 Stir as best you can to mix in and cover again.
 Continue cooking in slow cooker for remaining 2 hours.
 I like to add the vegetables later so they are still al dente, with a little texture, not mushy.
 BUT if you like feel free to put in all at once with the bean and ham bone and keep it simple.

-Back in May I had the pleasure of attending the Tabasco Tastemakers event down on Avery Island, home of Tabasco.
+I had the pleasure of attending the Tabasco Tastemakers event down on Avery Island, Louisiana, home of Tabasco.
 That was an incredible experience and I was gifted with so many different flavors of Tabasco upon my return home.
 I think the Tabasco Garlic Pepper Sauce works wonderfully in this Slow Cooker Ham Bone Bean Soup.

 If you’d like to read about that trip, you can read all about it and where I used their Tabasco Sweet & Spicy Pepper Sauce in my Cold Lentil Salad with Butternut Squash and Asparagus, their Tabasco Habanero Sauce in my No Churn Mango Ice Cream. and the incredible Tabasco Green Pepper Sauce in my Shrimp Posole Verde.

 After the the ham and beans have cooked I gently remove the ham bone and allow to cool.
 I remove the meat easily and discard the bone.
 Rough chop the ham meat and place it back in the slow cooker and mix to incorporate completely with the beans and vegetables.